The 7 Types of Rest: How to Beat Burnout by Resting Properly

 4. Creative Rest

 This type of rest is crucial for anyone who needs to innovate or solve problems.
-You may find yourself struggling to find creative inspiration or thinking about a problem with no idea on how to solve it.
+You may find yourself struggling to find creative inspiration (known as “writers block”) or thinking about a problem with no idea on how to solve it.
 Creative rest can be found in stepping away from stimulation, or immersing yourself in nature.
 You might notice that you always tend to have your best ideas in the shower or on a walk and this is because your mind has space to wander and you’re finding inspiration from nature or music.

 Deficit symptoms: Lack of inspiration, creative block, brain fog